jbhayet/semanaia-hackathon/README.md

 The Hackathon will have two challenges around these data:

-* A **data exploration and visualization challenge**: This is a free challenge, where we provide you cleaned data from the two open data systens in CdMX and Lyon.
+* A **data storytelling challenge**: This is a free challenge, where we provide you cleaned data from the two open data systens in CdMX and Lyon and you have to tell us a *story* about these data.
 You are free to use whatever resource, data analysis tool or visualization tool to provide some interesting comparative insight about the two cities.
-As an example, you could cluster the bike stations into groups with similar time evolution of the bike availability (i.e., residential areas, business areas, entertainment areas...).
+As an example, you could cluster the bike stations into groups with similar time evolution of the bike availability and identify what could be residential areas, business areas, entertainment areas....

 * A **prediction task**: Given geographical and weather conditions, what should be the time evolution of the bike availability?
 As a baseline, we provide you with a very simple regressor to do that, the KNN regressor (in the file lyon_starter.py).